 Sodium hydroxide is a potent and corrosive chemical compound, making it a risky choice for chemical hair straightening.
 The process can lead to considerable damage to the hair fibers, causing them to become weak, brittle, and highly porous.

+A typical sodium hydroxide cream relaxer boasts a pH of 13.0 and contains approximately 2.00 – 3.00% active sodium hydroxide.
 Consequently, the hair fibers may undergo significant swelling, physical rupture along the hair shaft, and removal of cuticles from the outer layer.
 As a result, the hair becomes dry, rough, and frizzy.

 Hydration, emollience, and fiber softening become crucial aspects addressed by hair care products designed for chemically treated hair.
-It is essential to exercise caution and provide appropriate aftercare to maintain the health and appearance of chemically straightened hair.
-6,7,8
+It is essential to exercise caution and provide appropriate aftercare to maintain the health and appearance of chemically straightened hair.6,7,8

 Sodium hydroxide, being a potent base, can cause severe irritation and skin burns upon direct contact with the skin.
 However, in hair care formulations, its safety depends on the intended use and adherence to regulations.
 When used within the permissible concentration range as set by regulations, it becomes safe and does not harm the skin or hair fibers.